 “They attacked my scouting party,” Dylan shot back.
 “My warden was the first to fall.
 They shot him in the throat before he could give me sanction.
-Everyone else…” The memory of the woman who’d saved his life filled his mind, her face wide-eyed and gaping.
+Everyone else…” The memory of the woman who’d saved his life filled his mind, her face wide-eyed and gaping with the tip of an arrowhead breaking through her forehead.
 The shrieking of the burning figure still echoed in his ears.
 “They killed everyone else.”

-“You should’ve been here.”
+“You should’ve been here,” the elf grated, the words hissing between her teeth.
+“You may not be some Udynean spy.”
 The sword drew closer.
-“You may not be some Udynean spy,” she grated, the words hissing between her teeth.
-“But I swear, if you had any idea as to what they planned, I will send you to the same grave.”
+“But I swear, if you had any idea as to what they’d planned, I will send you to the same grave.”

 He held up a hand before realising it could be misconstrued as a threat and hastily lowered it.
 “You’re right.
 I should’ve been.”
 If he hadn’t pushed the lieutenant on his first day, hadn’t given the man any cause to expedite his assignment to the front line, he might very well have still been here.
 “I could’ve helped.”

 “Were there no other spellsters situated at this camp?”
 Katarina asked.

 Others.
 His thoughts turned to the woman the hound had brought back from the tower with him.
 What had her name been?
 Ava.
 If he hadn’t been so quick to show the overseers what he was capable of, if there’d been more uncertainty on who to send to the front line, she could still be alive.